DEFRA/ffc-ahwr-mi-reporting/README.md

 ## mi-report

-Each record depicts the progression of an agreement's journey, commencing with the application stage and concluding at the claim stage.
+Each record depicts the progression of an agreement or claim's journey.

 The report is generated based on events from the Azure Storage 'ahwreventstore' table (env.STORAGE_CONNECTION_STRING)